 Can You Keep A Mixed Flock With Chickens & Turkeys?

-When I first started keeping chickens I knew I eventually wanted to raise turkeys and ducks too (and maybe some Guinea fowl…and geese).
-Keeping breeding stock of heritage turkeys was high on my to do list, because buying poults each year isn’t very self sufficient.
+When I first started keeping chickens I knew I eventually wanted to raise heritage turkeys and ducks too (and maybe some Guinea fowl…and geese).
+Keeping breeding stock of heritage turkeys was high on my to-do list because buying poults each year isn’t very self-sufficient.
 Since I have limited space in my barn/garage, all birds would need to be housed together for at least part of their lives.
 However, I had read cautionary articles on the transmission of diseases between species and I was concerned.

 One serious problem is Blackhead disease in turkeys and everything I read suggested that you shouldn’t keep turkeys and chickens together.
-Histomoniasis, or Blackhead disease , is caused by a parasite (a protazoan carried by cecal worms) that may infect poultry.
-Turkeys are especially suceptible to the disease and may display symptoms such as:
+Histomoniasis, or Blackhead disease, is caused by a parasite (a protozoan carried by cecal worms) that may infect poultry.
+Turkeys are especially susceptible to the disease and may display symptoms such as: